Assorted Rhyming Poems

 Grandparent's Day Poem

-Rhyming poems for grandparents have to include a variety of descriptions to fit different families.
-Take the stanzas that fit your grandma and grandpa and leave the others out.
+Poems with rhymes for grandparents have to include a variety of descriptions to fit different families.
+Take the stanzas of this rhyming poem that fit your grandma and grandpa and leave the others out.
 This grandparents poem can also be used as a free Grandparents Day poem.
-It's a rhyming poem.
+Note: There are more poems for grandparents on this site.
+Use the Search Box at the top of the page to find them.

 Grandparents Meet A Need